manthanank/learn-angular/README.md

 # Learn Angular

 This repository contains a list of resources to learn Angular.
+It includes tutorials, articles, videos, books, and other resources to help you learn Angular from scratch.

 ![npm](https://img.shields.io/npm/dw/learn-angular)
 ![npm](https://img.shields.io/npm/dm/learn-angular)